SEN Support & EHCPs

 You can let Cambridgeshire County Council know what you think about the support for your child or young person with Special Educational Needs and Disabilities.
 They have a short, simple questionnaire to complete.

-Complete a POET questionnaire
+Complete a PASS questionnaire

 • It is quick and easy to do